11 Best Jira Alternatives to Consider in 2023

 Simple yet powerful, SmartTask is one of the best project management software out there.
 It is a cloud-based all-in-one software that helps you manage your team’s tasks, projects, and workload.
 If you're looking for a tool with a simple interface and advanced PM features, SmartTask is your ideal choice...

-SmartTask also integrates with applications like Slack, Mailchimp, Zapier, Jotform, Integromat, and other 1000+ tools.
+SmartTask also integrates with applications like Slack, Mailchimp, SalesForce, Zapier, Jotform, Integromat, and other 1000+ tools.

 Tracking and managing time spent across projects is a breeze with its inbuilt time tracker.
-It allows you to have video conferencing with clients and internal team communication with the help of chat functionality.
+It allows you to have video conferencing with clients and internal teams with the help of chat functionality.

 SmartTask also has an inbuilt CRM that helps manage contacts, record calls, and check sales analytics.
 With custom charts, reports can be customized as per the metrics.
 Also, by using Project Dashboard, you can get an overview of multiple projects and your team.